 Since there’s no college major in sales, 24% of salespeople majored in business, and many others had a background in engineering, liberal arts, and communications, while 17% haven’t attended college at all.

 Closing is a challenging part of the sales process, and it’s getting harder every year, but studies show that collaboration results in higher performance.
-In fact, 91% of the top-performing sales organizations collaborate across all departments to close big deals.
+In fact, many top-performing sales organizations collaborate across all departments to close big deals.

 The best way to get new outbound leads and potential clients is through sales referrals, as most people prefer doing business with a company they know or have heard about.
 This is why you should include referrals into your sales strategy.